DataStax-Academy/kubecon2020/README.md

 **✅ Step 1g: Use Helm to Install K8ssandra**

 Lets install our Cassandra by running a helm install of K8ssandra.
 The long install command will be shortened down post release candidate as it will no longer need the ingress config specified.
 Start tools installation.
-It can take about 30s without log to install
+It can take about 30s without log to install.

 ```bash
 helm install k8ssandra-tools k8ssandra/k8ssandra